G. B. Lyon-Fellowes

 George Byron Lyon-Fellowes (1815–1876) was a mayor of Ottawa in 1876.
 He also represented Russell County in the Legislative Assembly of the Province of Canada from 1848 to 1861.

 He was born George Byron Lyon at Sorel, Quebec in 1815, the son of George Lyon, a captain in the British army.
 He later adopted his wife's surname Fellowes.
 He studied law.
 His younger brother, Robert Lyon was also mayor of Ottawa.

-He died while in office in 1876.
+He died while in office on March 15, 1876.